Jean-Luc Laurent

-Jean-Luc Laurent (born 23 June 1957) is a French politician formerly of the Citizen and Republican Movement.
+Jean-Luc Laurent (23 June 1957 – 11 January 2024) was a French politician who was a member of the Citizen and Republican Movement.
 He was Member of Parliament for Val-de-Marne's 10th constituency from 2012 to 2017.

-Political career
+Life and career

-He was elected to Parliament in Val-de-Marne's 10th constituency in the 2012 legislative election, defeating incumbent MP Pierre Gosnat from the Left Front.
+Laurent was elected to Parliament in Val-de-Marne's 10th constituency in the 2012 legislative election, defeating incumbent MP Pierre Gosnat from the Left Front.

 He lost his seat to Mathilde Panot of La France Insoumise in the 2017 legislative election.

-He has been Mayor of Kremlin-Bicêtre since 2020.
+Laurent was mayor of Kremlin-Bicêtre beginning in 2020.

+Laurent died of a heart attack in Le Plessis-Robinson on 11 January 2024 at the age of 66.